gettext-rs/gettext-rs/README.md

 statically link against that.
 If that is not what you want the build script can be configured via environment variables:

   GETTEXT_SYSTEM - If specified gettext-sys uses the gettext that is part of glibc.
-This only works on linux
+This only works on linux and Windows + GNU (e.g. [MSYS2](http://www.msys2.org/)).
+On Windows, you will need to install `gettext-devel`.

   GETTEXT_DIR - If specified, a directory that will be used to find gettext installation.
 It's expected that under this directory the include folder has header files, the bin folder has gettext binary and a lib folder has the runtime libraries.